dstansby/pfsspy/joss-paper/paper.md

 `pfsspy` is designed to closely integrate with other  packages in the astronomical and solar physics Python ecosystems.
 Coordinate aware input and output maps are created with the SunPy package [@Mumford2020a; @TheSunPyCommunity2020], and `pfsspy` is fully integrated with the coordinate and unit frameworks present in astropy [@TheAstropyCollaboration2018].
 This makes it easy to combine magnetic fields and field lines calculated in `pfsspy` with other data sources.
-As an example, figure \autoref{fig} shows magnetic field lines overplotted on an extreme-ultraviolet image of a large active region on the Sun.
+As an example, \autoref{fig} shows magnetic field lines overplotted on an extreme-ultraviolet image of a large active region on the Sun.

 ![An image of the Sun taken by SDO/AIA at 193 angstroms, with magnetic field lines traced through a PFSS solution overplotted in white.
 The PFSS solution and field line tracing were done with `pfsspy`, with a Global Oscillations Network Group (GONG) photospheric magnetogram as input and a source surface at 2.5 solar radii.\label{fig}](pfsspy.pdf)